 Figuring out the answers to these questions and forging a cogent policy for your entire organization will require a strong HR and finance partnership.
 While finance leaders know an organization's budgetary requirements, HR can provide finance leaders with a clear picture of how staffing changes will influence affected departments and provide additional context to determine the exact type of employees needed to fill in the productivity gaps.

 Once the strategy is determined and agreed on, you should look at your payroll software and time and labor management (TLM) systems to determine whether they are capable of coming together to automate the process, even when you have employees in multiple states with multiple leave laws.
 An up-to-date payroll application can help you stay current with evolving state, federal and local leave laws and further help you stay compliant.
 If you organization is still relying on siloed systems, it is worth investigating whether an HR software upgrade is an investment that could help save your employees time and your organization money in the long run.

-By partnering with HR, finance leaders can prepare for absences and align state, federal and local leave requirements for a cohesive financial allotment.
+By partnering with HR, finance leaders can prepare for absences and ensure that all federal, local and state leave laws are met.
 Additionally, while working together to develop the best leave strategy for the business, you should assess your systems to ensure they are capable of handling different rules across states and cities.
 Adopting an integrated payroll and TLM system can make the lives of your HR managers much easier, allowing them to take care of any payroll needs and properly account for leave benefits earned, leave benefits used and any withholding tax changes or staffing changes that arise from workers taking leaves.